Edwin5658/odin-library/README.md

 # odin-library

-This is a web with a library storage system implemented using Localstorage for data storage.
+This is a online library storage system implemented using Localstorage and Firestore database for data storage.

 Link: https://edwin5658.github.io/odin-library/